MeanderingProgrammer/render-markdown.nvim/README.md

         style = 'full',
         -- Amount of padding to add to the left of code blocks left_pad = 0,
+        -- Amount of padding to add to the right of code blocks when width is 'block' right_pad = 0,
+        -- Width of the code block background:
+        --  block: width of the code block
+        --  full: full width of the window width = 'full',
         -- Determins how the top / bottom of code block are rendered:
         --  thick: use the same highlight as the code body --  thin: when lines are empty overlay the above & below icons